KDE/maui-booth/README.md

 ### Compilation

 ## Contribute
-If you like the Maui project or Index and would like to get involve ther are several ways you can join us.
+If you like the Maui project or Booth and would like to get involve ther are several ways you can join us.
-- UI/UX design for desktop and mobile platforms
-- Plasma, KIO and Baloo integration
-- Deployment on other platforms like Mac OSX, IOS, Windows.. etc.
-- Work on data analysis and on the tagging system
-And also whatever else you would like to see on a convergent file manager.

-You can get in touch with me by opening an issue or email me: chiguitar@unal.edu.co